MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition.md

 ### Accessibility improvements across modern UX
 <a name="aiamu"> </a>

-Screen reader announces the incorrect positions for menu items save and close, discard changes, and publish.
-Screen reader announces the incorrect position for command bar controls in documents page.
-Screen reader announces the incorrect position for command bar controls in documents page.
-It ensures buttons have discernible text.
+SharePoint Server Subscription Edition includes a variety of accessibility improvements to the modern UX to ensure that all users can be productive with SharePoint.

 ### Brick layout for document library thumbnails and image gallery web part
 <a name="briclil"> </a>

-Brick layout respects the aspect ratio of all images shown in 16:9, 1:1, 4:3, and so on.
-With the Brick layout, you can show several images of various sizes, automatically **layered** in a pattern like that of a brick wall.
+SharePoint Server Subscription Edition introduces the Brick layout as a layout option in modern document libraries and the image gallery web part.
+The Brick layout displays several images of various sizes, automatically arranged in a pattern similar to a brick wall.
+The Brick layout respects the aspect ratio of all images shown, including 16:9, 4:3, 1:1, and so on.

-We introduce Brick layout in modern document library and image gallery web part.
-You can add Brick layout as an option in image gallery web part and change the layout of modern document library from Grid layout to Brick layout.

 ### Bulk check-in/check-out in modern document library experience
 <a name="bulkinout"> </a>

-If you want to make changes to a file in a SharePoint document library, but keep others from making changes at the same time, check the file out of the document library.
-Once you're done making changes to the file, check it in from the library to upload your changes.
+Checking out a file from a document library allows you to make changes to a file while preventing others from making changes to that file.
+Once you're done making changes to the file, checking it in to the document library will allow others to see your changes.

-Instead of checking-in or checking-out one file at a time, now you can select multiple files and check them in/out.
+Now with bulk check-out and check-in, you can select multiple files and perform the check-out and check-in operations on all of that at the same time.
+This saves you time by avoiding repetitive steps.

 ### Bulk download files from document library and OneDrive personal sites
 <a name="bulkdod"> </a>